Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/Troubleshooting.md

     2. Run `dotnet dev-certs https --clean`.
     3. Run `dotnet dev-certs https --trust` and accept the security warning that pops up.
 (This is why we can't automate all of this.)
     4. Now `dotnet dev-certs https --check --verbose` should display "A valid certificate was found."
+- If you have retries configured for the tests and they've been running for a long time without any visible progress then most possibly all of them are failing.
+This can happen e.g. if the setup or initialization steps are failing.
+However, by default the `OrchardCoreUITestExecutorConfiguration.FastFailSetup` configuration will quickly fail all affected tests if a common setup operation is failing, without retrying it for all tests.

 ## Issues with driving browsers